-There are so many places that just throw boxes away – there’s no need to pay for them!
+There are so many places that just throw boxes away – there’s no need to pay for moving supplies!

 Where To Get FREE Moving Boxes

 They usually don’t have tops and might have dividers in them, but we really liked these kind of boxes for our short distance move and moving things like glassware and grocery items.

 All you have to do is call your local franchise (preferably on a Saturday morning) and ask them if they will save their fry boxes for you that day.
 Swing by in the evening and get a busy day’s worth of boxes for free.
-Note: I’ve only done this with Chick Fil A, not sure if other restaurants have the same system!

 If the bins look empty, just ask!
 They often have tons more in the back and if you tell them what you are looking for they can really help you find the best moving boxes.

 We have friends who have had success calling Walmart and asking if they can get some empty boxes out of the back of the store.

 - Ask your friends – we actually had 3 people in my office move in one summer.
 We all passed along boxes to each other!

 The odds are high that someone will have some they recently used or have hoarded in their garage that they are willing to give you.

 - Craigslist – if you don’t have any friends that have recently moved, check Craigslist.
 Often, people are begging you to come take away their empty boxes.
 Be sure to check the “FREE” section first!